Aaron-Quickstart/tester_projects/Accuracy_Clicker_Game/README.md

 - Random spawn delay after each click
 - colorblind modes
 - add time limits for the squars to despawn and penalize the user
-- multiplse square spawn simultaniously
+- more than one square spawns simultaniously or is visible on the screen at the same time.
 - difficulty settings